SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-19-retirement-portfolio.md

 [Peter Bernstein](https://en.wikipedia.org/wiki/Peter_L._Bernstein) wrote a famous article in 2002 about the virtues of a 60% stock / 40% bond portfolio.  <sup id="fn2a">[[2]](#fn2)</sup>
-While I won't go so far as he did to recommend it to _everybody all the time_, it's probably what I want in early retirement.
+While I won't go so far as he did and recommend it to _everybody all the time_, it's nonetheless what I probably want in early retirement.

 We want to maintain international diversification too.
 The US is about 55% of the world stock market, so an unbiased portfolio would have a US/foreign ratio of 55/45.
 We achieve